Stephen Breyer: Judicial philosophy

 Breyer's extensive experience in administrative law is accompanied by his staunch defense of the Federal Sentencing Guidelines.
 He rejects the strict interpretation of the Sixth Amendment espoused by Justice Scalia that all facts necessary to criminal punishment must be submitted to a jury and proved beyond a reasonable doubt.
-In many other areas on the Court, too, Breyer's pragmatism was considered the intellectual counterweight to Scalia's textualist philosophy.
+In many other areas on the Court, too, Breyer's pragmatism was considered the intellectual counterweight to Scalia's textualism.

 In describing his interpretive philosophy, Breyer has sometimes noted his use of six interpretive tools: text, history, tradition, precedent, the purpose of a statute, and the consequences of competing interpretations.
 He has noted that only the last two differentiate him from textualists such as Scalia.
 Breyer argues that these sources are necessary, however, and in the former case (purpose), can in fact provide greater objectivity in legal interpretation than looking merely at what is often ambiguous statutory text.
 With the latter (consequences), Breyer argues that considering the impact of legal interpretations is a further way of ensuring consistency with a law's intended purpose.

 Active Liberty

-Breyer expounded his judicial philosophy in 2005 in Active Liberty: Interpreting Our Democratic Constitution.
-In it, Breyer urges judges to interpret legal provisions (of the Constitution or of statutes) in light of the purpose of the text and how well the consequences of specific rulings fit those purposes.
-The book is considered a response to the 1997 book A Matter of Interpretation, in which Antonin Scalia emphasized adherence to the original meaning of the text alone.

-In Active Liberty, Breyer argues that the Framers of the Constitution sought to establish a democratic government involving the maximum liberty for its citizens.
-Breyer refers to Isaiah Berlin’s Two Concepts of Liberty.
-The first Berlinian concept, being what most people understand by liberty, is "freedom from government coercion".
-Berlin termed this "negative liberty" and warned against its diminution; Breyer calls this "modern liberty".
-The second Berlinian concept—"positive liberty"—is the "freedom to participate in the government".
-In Breyer's terminology, this is the "active liberty" the judge should champion.
-Having established what "active liberty" is, and positing the primary importance (to the Framers) of this concept over the competing idea of "negative liberty", Breyer makes a predominantly utilitarian case for rulings that give effect to the democratic intentions of the Constitution.